bokeh/bokeh/sphinx/source/docs/user_guide/graph.rst

         end=node_indices)

-No graph will be rendered by running the above code snippet because we haven't specified how to arrange the graph in 2D space.
-You can learn how to do that in the following section.
+This code snippet doesn't produce a graph because it lacks instructions on how to arrange the graph in Cartesian space.
+You can learn how to implement these instructions in the following section.

-Layout Providers
+Layout providers
 ----------------

-Bokeh uses a separate ``LayoutProvider`` model in order to supply the coordinates of a graph in Cartesian space.
-Currently, the only built-in provider is the :class:`~bokeh.models.graphs.StaticLayoutProvider` model, which contains a dictionary of (x,y) coordinates for the nodes.
+Bokeh uses a separate ``LayoutProvider`` model to provide Cartesian coordinates for a graph.
+The :class:`~bokeh.models.graphs.StaticLayoutProvider` model is currently the only built-in provider.
+It contains a dictionary of (x,y) coordinates for nodes.

 This example adds a provider to the above code snippet:

 .. bokeh-plot:: docs/user_guide/examples/graph_customize.py
     :source-position: above

-Explicit Paths
+Explicit paths
 --------------

-By default, the :class:`~bokeh.models.graphs.StaticLayoutProvider` will draw straight-line paths between the supplied node positions.
-In order to supply explicit edge paths, you may also supply lists of paths to the ``edge_renderer`` :class:`bokeh.models.sources.ColumnDataSource`.
-The :class:`~bokeh.models.graphs.StaticLayoutProvider` will look for these paths on the ``"xs"`` and ``"ys"`` columns of the data source.
-Note that these paths should be in the same order as the ``"start"`` and ``"end"`` points.
-Also note that there is no validation that they match up with the node positions, so be extra careful when setting explicit paths.
+By default, the :class:`~bokeh.models.graphs.StaticLayoutProvider` model draws straight-line paths between the supplied node positions.
+To set explicit edge paths, supply lists of paths to the :class:`bokeh.models.sources.ColumnDataSource` data source of the ``edge_renderer``.
+The :class:`~bokeh.models.graphs.StaticLayoutProvider` model looks for these paths in the ``"xs"`` and ``"ys"`` columns of the data source.
+The paths should be in the same order as the ``"start"`` and ``"end"`` points.
+Be extra careful when setting explicit paths because there is no validation to check if they match with node positions.

-This example extends the example from above to draw quadratic bezier paths between the nodes:
+The following extends the example above and draws quadratic bezier curves between the nodes:

 .. bokeh-plot:: docs/user_guide/examples/graph_static_paths.py
     :source-position: above

-Networkx Integration
+NetworkX integration
 --------------------

-Bokeh supports quickly plotting a network graph with its networkx integration.
-The ``bokeh.plotting.from_networkx`` convenience method accepts a ``networkx.Graph`` object and a networkx layout method in order to return a configured GraphRenderer instance.
+Bokeh integrates the NetworkX package so you can quickly plot network graphs.
+The ``bokeh.plotting.from_networkx`` convenience method accepts a ``networkx.Graph`` object and a NetworkX layout method and returns a configured instance of the ``GraphRenderer`` model.

-Here is an example of using the ``networkx.spring_layout`` method to layout networkx's built-in "Zachary's Karate Club graph" dataset:
+Here is how the ``networkx.spring_layout`` method lays out the "Zachary's karate club graph" data set built into NetworkX:

 .. bokeh-plot:: docs/user_guide/examples/graph_networkx.py
     :source-position: above

-Interaction Policies
+Interaction policies
 --------------------

-It's possible to configure the selection or inspection behavior of graphs by setting the GraphRenderer's ``selection_policy`` and ``inspection_policy`` attributes.
+You can configure the selection or inspection behavior of graphs by setting the ``selection_policy`` and ``inspection_policy`` attributes of the ``GraphRenderer``.
 These policy attributes accept a special ``GraphHitTestPolicy`` model instance.

-For example, setting ``selection_policy=NodesAndLinkedEdges()`` will cause a selected node to also select the associated edges.
-Similarly, setting ``inspection_policy=EdgesAndLinkedNodes()`` will cause the start and end nodes of an edge to also be inspected upon hovering an edge with the HoverTool.
+For example, setting ``selection_policy`` to ``NodesAndLinkedEdges()`` lets you select a node and all associated edges.
+Similarly, setting ``inspection_policy`` to ``EdgesAndLinkedNodes()`` lets you inspect the ``"start"`` and ``"end"`` nodes of an edge by hovering over it with the HoverTool.

-Users may want to customize the ``selection_glyph``, ``nonselection_glyph``, and/or ``hover_glyph`` attributes of the edge and node sub-renderers in order to add dynamic visual elements to their graph interactions.
+You can customize the ``selection_glyph``, ``nonselection_glyph``,
+and/or ``hover_glyph`` attributes of the edge and node sub-renderers to add dynamic visual elements to your graph interactions.

-Here's a graph example with added node and edge interactions:
+Here is an example of a graph with added node and edge interactions:

 .. bokeh-plot:: docs/user_guide/examples/graph_interaction.py
     :source-position: above

-Node and Edge Attributes
+Node and edge attributes
 ------------------------

-In ``from_networkx``, NetworkX's node/edge attributes are converted for GraphRenderer's ``node_renderer``/``edge_renderer``.
+The ``from_networkx`` method converts node and edge attributes of the NetworkX package for use with ``node_renderer`` and ``edge_renderer`` of the ``GraphRenderer`` model.

-For example, "Zachary's Karate Club graph" dataset has a node attribute named "club".
-It's possible to hover this information using the node attributes converted in ``from_networkx``.
-Similarly, node/edge attributes can also be used for color information.
+For example, "Zachary's karate club graph" data set has a node attribute named "club".
+You can hover this information with node attributes converted with the ``from_networkx`` method.
+You can also use node and edge attributes for color information.

-Here’s a graph example that hovers node attributes and changes colors with edge attributes:
+Here is an example of a graph that hovers node attributes and changes colors with edge attributes:

 .. bokeh-plot:: docs/user_guide/examples/graph_node_and_edge_attributes.py
     :source-position: above